-- On DCTools/web, go to Analog Inputs.
-Expand the Analog Inputs table.

-The table shows the maximum number of analog inputs.
-The actual number of analog inputs. - The table shows the maximum number of analog inputs.
+- 1 On DCTools/web, go to Analog Inputs.
+Expand the Analog Inputs table. - The table shows the maximum number of analog inputs.
 The actual number of analog inputs available depends on the number of I/O boards or modules connected. - 2 Select an Analog Input.
 The analog inputs are mapped to specific I/O connectors and are of three types (voltage/general purpose, current or temperature).
-See mapping tables on page 145. - If needed, more than one analog input can be mapped to the same connector so that the sensor can trigger more than one Analog Input High and/or Low Alarm.
+See mapping tables on page 139. - If needed, more than one analog input can be mapped to the same connector so that the sensor can trigger more than one Analog Input High and/or Low Alarm.
 In this case, no more than one analog input can be assigned to a system function. - 3 Configure the following parameters to suit the application. - To change a setting, double-click and select from drop down list or edit the text.

 Parameter Setting Status Set to Enabled.
 Name Type the name of the input or use the default value.
 Function Set to User Defined , or to a particular system function if the input is to be associated with that function.
 Function Index Where Function is set to Fan Temperature or Smart Analog , this specifies which input applies.
+Also used for MPM / QPM inputs to specify the battery string number for this input.
 Units Select the units to match the type of analog value.
 IOB Number The number of the I/O board or module.
 Generally, do not change this mapping.
 See point 2.
 IOB AI Number The number of the AI on the I/O board or module.
 Generally, do not change this mapping.
 See point 2.
 Gain A scaling factor applied to the raw measured value.
 Offset A fixed value added to the raw measured value (after any Gain is applied).
 Group Set to 0 unless using Groups in PowerManagerII.
-Refer to PowerManagerII online help.
+Refer to PowerManagerII online help. ·